timyiu478/mit-distributed-systems/papers/write-ups/spanner.md

 * These locks are replicated because that they cannot be lost if the leader fails.
 The new leader needs know the 2PC transaction state(PREPARED) and the locks to (1) BLOCK the transactions that conflict with this prepared 2PC transaction for guarantee linearizability and (2) partial commit problem.
 * Note: Only the Paxos group leader will handle the transaction => No situation that replica 1 processes transaction 1 and replica 2 processes transaction 2

-Q. read-write transaction vs read-only transaction vs snapshot read

 Q. Why commit is inevitable once a timestamp has been chosen for both read-only transactions and snapshot reads?

-Q. How can the client use the "closest" replica?

 Q. Why MVCC(Multi-Version Concurrency Control) can help read-only transaction observes consistent snapshot(snapshot that is consistent with causality)?